angular/angular/src/material/dialog/dialog.md

 `MatDialog` creates modal dialogs that implements the ARIA `role="dialog"` pattern by default.
 You can change the dialog's role to `alertdialog` via `MatDialogConfig`.

-You should provide a an accessible label to this root dialog element by setting the `ariaLabel` or `ariaLabelledBy` properties of `MatDialogConfig`.
+You should provide an accessible label to this root dialog element by setting the `ariaLabel` or `ariaLabelledBy` properties of `MatDialogConfig`.
 You can additionally specify a description element ID via the `ariaDescribedBy` property of `MatDialogConfig`.